Choose the type of information you seek

 2.4 Other national thresholds for ex ante merger control (e.g. sector-specific rules)

-The electronic communications sector is subject to merger control.
-The merger control provisions of the Communications Act 2009 (CAA) apply whenever a transaction leads to a change of control.
+The electronic communications sector (telecommunications and broadcasting) and energy sector are subject to merger control.
+The merger control provisions of the Communications Act 2009 (CAA) apply whenever a transaction leads to a change of control (please see Section 1.3.1 above).
 In the case of such a change, the Utilities Regulation and Competition Authority (URCA) determine:

 - Whether the change of control would have an effect or would be likely to have an effect in cases of a change of control that involve a media public interest.